How libraries can help schools

 - join our libraries for free

-- sign up for a class card, this allows them to keep books for up to a term
+- sign up for a class card, which allows them to keep books for up to a term (12 weeks)

 - have a library staff member visit their school

-- attend a talk about the rare books and special collections section of the library
+- attend a talk about our rare books and special collections section of the library

 - use free online resources for class projects